CosmoUiT: A Vision Transformer-UNet Hybrid for Fast and Accurate Emulation of 21-cm Maps from the Epoch of Reionization: Summary and Discussion

 \item Bubble-size distributions: In addition to power spectra, \texttt{CosmoUiT} closely captures the distribution of ionized bubble sizes throughout reionization parameter space.
 The agreement is strong across parameter space, with deviations arising mainly in cases that correspond to high ionization fractions.
-In these cases, the smoothing of the boundary leads to a slight overestimation of large bubbles.
+In these cases, boundary smoothing leads to a slight overestimation of large bubbles.

 \item Generalization to unseen initial conditions: A critical requirement for a deep learning model is its ability to generalize beyond the training domain.
 Our results demonstrate that \texttt{CosmoUiT} performs reliably well when tested on dark matter density and halo fields generated using an unseen initial random seed.
 This indicates that the model has learned a mapping from physical inputs and parameters to the ionization field, rather than memorizing specific spatial configurations.
-This is an essential property for application to inference pipelines.
+This is a crucial property for applications to inference pipelines.

-\item Comparison with previous approaches: Earlier CNN-based emulators such as \texttt{PINION} and \texttt{CRADLE} tackled different aspects of the emulation problem; however, they were restricted in scope.
+\item Comparison with previous approaches: Earlier CNN-based emulators, such as \texttt{PINION} and \texttt{CRADLE}, tackled different aspects of the emulation problem; however, they were restricted in scope.
 The \texttt{CRADLE} architecture captures large-scale features effectively through its slice-based framework, but struggles to reproduce small-scale structures due to the smoothing of the input fields.
 On the other hand, the \texttt{PINION} architecture achieves strong performance at small scales and incorporates physics-informed losses.
-The pixel-wise prediction and subsequent reconstruction of the 3D cubes restrict the architecture from accurately capturing long-range dependencies.
+The pixel-wise prediction and subsequent reconstruction of the 3D cubes limit the architecture's ability to accurately capture long-range dependencies.
 Moreover, both methods were trained on a fixed set of astrophysical parameters, which limits their applicability for parameter inference.
 The \texttt{CosmoUiT} addresses these limitations by using transformer encoders to capture global context and to embed parameters into the input fields so that the output becomes conditioned on three EoR parameters.

-\item Computational efficiency: The \texttt{CosmoUiT} can produce the 3D 21-cm brightness temperature fields nearly orders of magnitude faster than the underlying reionization simulation.
-This ability makes it valuable for producing large ensembles of mock realizations while exploring the EoR parameter space.
-Moreover, the model can be integrated into Bayesian inference pipelines for field-level inference, offering a significant reduction in computational cost.